vptimmy/harbor/README.md

 --docker-server=registry.home.lab
 ```

-Now sync that secret to all namespaces by adding a kubed annotation
+Sync the secret to all namespaces by adding a kubed annotation
 `kubectl annotate -n harbor-system secrets registry-harbor-sa kubed.appscode.com/sync="true"`

 ## Login to repo